Comparison of the solar cookers I've used so far. The following table contains a summary but details are given below.

 Freqency of adjustment

-I adjust the car sunshade and the Modified CooKit only every half hour to 45 minutes and even every hour is reported to be okay.
+I adjust the Copenhagen solar cookers, the car sunshade and the Modified CooKit only every half hour to 45 minutes and even every hour is reported to be okay.
 The cone solar cooker needs to be adjusted every 20 minutes or so.

 The reason the cone solar cooker needs more frequent adjustment is because it is highly optimized.
 So either all of the sunlight is reflected to the cooking vessel or not enough.